 Walking Didn’t Lean Me Out – I showed how diet and not exercise was the reason I lost 20 pounds of fat.

-Fat Loss and the Case for Less Exercise – Why less exercise yields a higher probably for fat loss than more exercise.
+Fat Loss and the Case for Less Exercise – Why less exercise yields a higher probability for fat loss than more exercise.

 Fat Loss and High Intensity Exercise – I believe that intensity is more important than duration when designing an exercise plan for fat loss.